lowranceworks/jenkins_zero_to_hero/README.md

 sudo usermod -aG docker ${USER}
 ```

-sign out and sign back in for changes to go into affect
+restart docker, sign out and sign back in to ensure that the changes go into effect
 ```
-sudo su
+sudo systemctl restart docker
-su ${USER}
 ```

 clone repository